baskan/ProductCatalog/README.md

 * Setup your local vendor directory with a version controlled version of the backend system
 * Setup your system to load all required libraries and routings
 * Migrate your database setup to match what the backend system expects (see `app/config/database` for database setup first)
-* Seed the user table that was just migrated to allow for instant login based on the config/setup.php
+* Seed the required tables that were just migrated to allow for default data to be entered
 * Publish the assets required (css, javascript etc) to the public directory of your application